JoseUlisesQuevedo/BH-CodingAssignment/03_Results/Report.md

 - We **use only tweets with positive / negative sentiment**, dropping those with Irrelevant or Neutral label
 - We preprocess tweets text with a standard pipeline: **lowercasing, tokenization by words, removal of punctuation and stopwords**
 - We create **"weight" features** for each tweet, based on the frequency of words in positive/negative tweets.
-We repeat this with bigrams, which ***prove less useful but allow us to find patterns such as names** ("Assassins Creed", "Red Dead").
+We repeat this with bigrams, which **prove less useful but allow us to find patterns such as names** ("Assassins Creed", "Red Dead").
 We add **length of tweet** as an additional feature.
 - We package all preprocessing into a **scikit-learn pipeline** to make it modular and easy to modify.
 - We train two models: a logistic regression based only on weight features and an XGBoost classifier based on weight features + length.
 We **fine tune both using optuna** and a validation dataset, seeking to maximize the ROC AUC metric.
-- We present a report for different classification method and explore the effect of vocabulary size on models' performance.
+- We present a report for different classification metrics and explore the effect of vocabulary size on models' performance.
 We find **larger vocab** models are better, and that **XGBoost** preforms better than a vanilla logistic regresion.
 Likewise, we find that **tweet length** turns out to be a very important feature.

 # 2. Data preprocessing